 Drone Strikes Rock Port Sudan In Third Day Of Attacks

+Port Sudan, Sudan: Drones struck the airport and cut power across Port Sudan, officials said on Tuesday, the third straight day the army-aligned government's seat of power has come under attack.

-The strikes, which also targeted an army base, come a day after Sudan's main fuel depot was hit, causing a massive blaze just south of the eastern city which had until Sunday been considered a safe haven for hundreds of thousands of displaced people fleeing the two-year war.
+The strikes, which the army blamed on rival paramilitaries and also targeted a military base, came a day after Sudan's main fuel depot was hit, causing a massive blaze just south of the eastern city.

+Smoke billows after a drone strike on the port of Port Sudan on May 6, 2025.
+Drones struck the airport and targeted an army base in Port Sudan on May 6, officials said, the third straight day the Sudanese army-aligned government's seat of power has come under attack.
+(Photo by AFP)

+Until Sunday, Port Sudan been considered a safe haven for hundreds of thousands of people displaced in the two-year war between the army and the paramilitary Rapid Support Forces (RSF).

 An AFP correspondent reported loud explosions at dawn and plumes of smoke over the Red Sea coastal city, one from the direction of the port and another from a fuel depot just south.

-One drone hit "the civilian section of the Port Sudan airport", an airport official said, two days after the facility's military base was first attacked in drone strikes the army blamed on the paramilitary Rapid Support Forces.
+One drone hit "the civilian section of the Port Sudan airport", an airport official said, two days after an army air base in the city came under drone strikes blamed on the RSF.

+A man watches as smoke billows after a drone strike on the port of Port Sudan on May 6, 2025.
+Drones struck the airport and targeted an army base in Port Sudan on May 6, officials said, the third straight day the Sudanese army-aligned government's seat of power has come under attack.
+(Photo by AFP)

-The RSF has not claimed the attacks, about 650 kilometresfrom its nearest known positions on Khartoum's outskirts.
+The RSF has not commented on the attacks on Port Sudan, about 650 kilometres (400 miles) from its nearest known positions on the outskirts of the capital Khartoum.

 Air traffic was halted at the country's only airport still handling international civilian flights, the official there said.

-A third drone hit a fuel depot near the southern port in the densely populated city centre, where the UN, aid agencies and hundreds of thousands of displaced people have relocated from Khartoum.

-Drones also hit Port Sudan's main power substation causing a city-wide blackout, the national electricity company said.
+Drones also struck a fuel depot, the army source said, and more hit Port Sudan's main power substation, causing a city-wide blackout, the national electricity company said.

 Legal Disclaimer: